 Absences of 4 weeks or more

 For extended absences that will extend, or have extended to 4 weeks or more, the supervisor will advise their staff that the University requires an Attending Physician Statement (APS) completed by the employee’s medical practitioner.
-The APS form may be submitted directly to the Wellness & Recovery (W&R) office as soon as possible during or after the 4 week period.
+The APS form must be submitted directly to the Wellness & Recovery (W&R) office as soon as possible during or after the 4 week period.

 The supervisor will stay in touch with their employee during their sick leave and will refer them to the W&R office.

 W&R staff will connect with the employee to offer support and resources if applicable.
 They will stay in touch for the duration of the sick leave.